 - Cream cheese

-- Raw whole milk (milk is higher in carb, so limit daily intake)
+- Raw whole milk (milk is higher in the carb, so limit daily intake)

 - Whole milk yogurt